spcl/.github/profile/gsoc.md

 # Google Summer of Code (GSoC) 2023

-The SPCL group will apply as an organization to the Google Summer of Code (GSoC) program for our open-source projects in data-centric programming and serverless computing.
+The SPCL group applied as an organization to the Google Summer of Code (GSoC) program for our open-source projects in data-centric programming and serverless computing.
 You can find here student project proposals, advice on applying, and introductions to each project to start using our software.